-The process of addition of impurities to a pure or intrinsic semiconductor is called doping and the impurity atom that is added is called dopant.
+The process in which some atoms of a pure or intrinsic semiconductor are replaced by impurity atoms from their lattice-sites is called doping and the impurity so added is called dopant.
 Such doped semiconductors are called extrinsic semiconductors.

-The dopants are generally taken from either group III (having three valence electrons) or group V (having five valence electrons) of the Periodic Table.
-Fig.28.2 shows a small portion of the Periodic Table.
+The dopped semi-conductor normally belongs to group IV of periodic table and the dopants are generally taken from either group III (having three valence electrons) or group V (having five valence electrons) of the Periodic Table.
+Fig. 28.3 shows a small portion of the Periodic Table.
 Here groups III and V have been highlighted to indicate the types of materials generally used for doping.

 III IV V VI

-II Al Si P S
+II Al Si Р S

 Zn Ga Ge As Se

 Cd In Sn Sb Te

 Hg

-Fig. 28.2: A part of the Periodic Table.
-Group III and V elements are used for doping an intrinsic semiconductor.
+Fig. 28.3 : A part of the Periodic Table.
+Group III and V elements are used for doping an intrinsic semiconductor of group IV.

 Normally we add a very small amount of impurity atoms to the pure simiconductor.
-It is of the order of one atom per $10^8$ atoms of intrinsic semiconductor.
+It is of the order of one atom per 10^8 atoms of intrinsic semiconductor.
 These atoms change the balance of charge carriers; either they add free electrons or create holes.
 Either of these additions makes the material more conducting.
 Thus, most of the charge carriers in extrinsic semiconductors originate from the impurity atoms.

-28.1.3 n-and p-type Semiconductors
+28.2.3 n-and p-type Semiconductors

-From the electronic configuration of Si $(1s^2, 2s^2, ^{2p6}, 3s^2, 3p^2)$ , you will recall that ten electrons are tightly bound to the nucleus and four electrons revolve around the nucleus in the outermost orbit.
+From the electronic configuration of Si $(1s^2, 2s^2, 2p^6, 3s^2, 3p^2)$, you will recall that ten electrons are tightly bound to the nucleus and four electrons revolve around the nucleus in the outermost orbit.
 In an intrinsic silicon semiconductor, the Si atom attains stability by sharing one electron each with four neighbouring Si atoms.
 (This is called covalent bonding).
-The same holds true for germanium; its electronic configuration is $1s^2$ , $2s^2$ , $2p^6$ , $3s^2$ , $3p^6$ , $3d^{10}$ , $4s^2$ , $4p^2$ .
-When silicon (or germanium) is doped with a pentavalent (five electrons in the outermost orbit) atom like phosphorus, arsenic or antiomony, four electrons form covalent bonds with the four neighbouring silicon atoms, but the fifth (valence) electron remains unbound and is available for conduction, as shown in Fig. 28.3.
+The same holds true for germanium; its electronic configuration is $1s^2$, $2s^2$, $2p^6$, $3s^2$, $3p^6$, $3d^{10}$, $4s^2$, $4p^2$.
+When silicon (or germanium) is doped with a pentavalent (five electrons in the outermost orbit) atom like phosphorus, arsenic or antiomony, four electrons form covalent bonds with the four neighbouring silicon atoms, but the fifth (valence) electron remains unbound and is available for conduction, as shown in Fig. 28.4.
 Thus, when a silicon (or germanium) crystal is doped with a pentavalent element, it develops excess free electrons and is said to be an n-type semiconductor.
 Such impurities are known as donor impurities.

-Fig.28.3: Covalent bonding in a n-type semiconductor
+Fig. 28.4 : Covalent bonding in a n-type semiconductor